jsglanz/CCA_DBL/README.md

 # ![](images.jpeg)

-# Water flow and associated taxa interact to modulate the algal diffusive boundary layer
+# Water flow and associated taxa interact to modulate the algal diffusive boundary layer (DBL)

-Code, data, and output from Chapter 2 of my Master's thesis titled "Water flow and associated motile invertebrates interact to modulate the diffusive boundary layer (DBL) around a crustose coralline alga."
+This repository holds the data, analyses, and figures for a master's thesis project at California State University, Northridge by Jess Glanz under the advisemnt of Dr. Robert Carpenter.
+Data were collected in an experimental flume at the Richard B. Gump Station in Mo'orea, French Polynesia.
+Data, scripts, and output pertain to a CCA DBL study.
+The chemical environment of the DBL is analyzed with and without associated motile inverts in zero/low/high water flow and light/dark conditions.

 Folders include: